An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Northern Minerals [ASX:NTU] - Price AUD 0.02

-Northern Minerals own the Browns Range heavy rare earth minerals project in Australia, currently in the pilot plant stage.
+Northern Minerals owns the Browns Range heavy rare earth minerals project in Australia, currently in the pilot plant stage.
 Their majority rare earth is Yttrium, which is mostly used in LEDs and phosphors.

 Market cap is A$73m.

-A look some promising Canadian rare earth projects
+A look at some promising Canadian rare earth projects

 Appia Energy Corp.
 (CSE:API] (OTCQB:APAAF) - Price = CAD 0.17

-Appia own a high grade project in the Athabasca Basin area of northern Saskatchewan, Canada.
-The Alces Lake Rare Earths Project has average grade is 16.65 wt% Total Rare Earth Oxides (TREO) and a small but growing resource hosted 100% within ‘monazite’ ore, making it economic to extract.
-The Company is pursuing a low CapEx pathway to initial production via a third party existing fully permitted plant and extraction facility in Saskatchewan.
-The Company also has their Elliot Lake Uranium-REE Project and their Saskatchewan Uranium Projects.
+Appia owns a high grade project in the Athabasca Basin area of northern Saskatchewan, Canada.
+The Alces Lake Rare Earths Project has average grade 16.65 wt% total rare earth oxides and a small but growing resource hosted 100% within 'monazite' ore, making it economic to extract.
+The Company is pursuing a low CapEx pathway to initial production via a third-party existing fully permitted plant and extraction facility in Saskatchewan.
+The Company also has its Elliot Lake Uranium-REE Project and its Saskatchewan Uranium Projects.

-Market cap is only C$13m due to the early stage, but looks to be very cheap given the projects they own.
+Market cap is only C$13m due to the early stage but looks to be very cheap given the projects it owns.

 A grade comparison of global rare earth projects